 If you are an adventurous sort, you may want to look for snorkel companies that head out to Sombrero Reef or Alligator Reef.

 Call the companies that you’ve targeted and get more information on their tours.
 Once you arrive in the Keys, stop in, and visit them.

-Snorkeling in the Florida Keys can be the adventure of a lifetime and can be fun for the whole family.
+Snorkeling in the Florida Keys can be the adventure of a lifetime and fun for the whole family.
 But you’ll want to plan out your stay, your tours, and other activities.
 And once you are in the Keys, remember you are on “island time.”
 Take time to relax and enjoy the pace of life and all that the Florida Keys has to offer!

 Keep these Packing Tips in mind for your vacation to the Florida Keys: